 Ward fell afoul of the law in April 1856 when he was arrested for aiding his nephew, John Garbutt, to move dozens of stolen horses (by some accounts 45, by others 75) to Windsor for auction in the sale yards.
 In August, that year, he was tried and found guilty of receiving stolen horses and sentenced to ten years’ hard labour on Cockatoo Island.

-In 1860, Ward was released from Cockatoo Island, having received a ticket-of-leave for good behavior.
+In 1860, Ward was released from Cockatoo Island, having received a ticket-of-leave for good behaviour.
 His only transgression during his four years of imprisonment had been falling asleep during while rostered as night wardsman.
 For that lapse, he’d served three days in solitary confinement.
 His pardon was conditional on him checking in for muster at the police station in Mudgee every three months.

 Not long after leaving Cockatoo Island, Ward fell in love with and married Worimi woman Mary Ann Bugg.
 Later, he accompanied Bugg to her father’s farm near Dungog for the birth of their child.
 In doing so, however, he missed his regular muster.